duyet/blog/content/posts/2015/2015-09-16-git-19-tips-for-everyday-git-use.md

 ## 2. Log actual changes in a file ##
 **Sample Command**`git log -p filename`
 `git log -p` or `git log -p filename` lets you view not only the commit message, author, and date, but actual changes that took place in each commit.
-Then you can use the regular `less` search command of “slash” followed by your search term`/{{ "{{" }}your-search-here}}` to look for changes to a particular keyword over time.
+Then you can use the regular `less` search command of "slash" followed by your search term`/{{ "{{" }}your-search-here}}` to look for changes to a particular keyword over time.
 (Use lower case n to go to the next result, and upper case N to go to the previous result).
 [![git-log-search](http://www.alexkras.com/wp-content/uploads/git-log-search.png)](http://www.alexkras.com/wp-content/uploads/git-log-search.png)
 [https://www.blogger.com/null](https://www.blogger.com/null)